unixorn/awesome-zsh-plugins/README.md

 - [pnpm (ntnyq)](https://github.com/ntnyq/omz-plugin-pnpm) - Adds useful aliases for common [pnpm](https://pnpm.io/) commands.
 - [poetry (darvid)](https://github.com/darvid/zsh-poetry) - Automatically activates and deactivates [Poetry](https://poetry.eustace.io/)-created python virtualenvs.
 - [poetry (sudosabin)](https://github.com/sudosubin/zsh-poetry) - Enables poetry `$PATH` and autocompletions.
+- [popman](https://github.com/jdsee/popman) - Ever found yourself in the middle of composing a long command and needing to check a man page?
+Popman lets you instantly pop open a man page for any command you're typing and jump right back to where you left off, making your command-line experience smoother and more efficient.
 - [portal](https://github.com/anasouardini/portal/) - A very basic script for jumping to/from paths without having to do write the whole path, open multiple terminal sessions or do a file system search using [fzf](https://github.com/junegunn/fzf).
 Heavily inspired by [Z](https://github.com/rupa/z).
 - [posh-git-bash](https://github.com/lyze/posh-git-sh) - Adds `git` status in your prompt.
 - [ppsmon](https://github.com/mzpqnxow/ppsmon) - Reads `/sys/class/net/$interface/` to keep track of packet transmission rates.
 It stores the current rate to a file in the RAM backed filesystem where it can be easily accessed for display in a shell-prompt.
 Linux-only due to use of `/sys`.